seed-run/homepage/_docs/adding-a-build-spec.md

 - `before_remove`

-   Seed run the `serverless remove` command to remove a deployed service.
-The `before_remove` let's you run your commands before this happens.
-This step is only run on remove.
+   Seed runs the `serverless remove` command to remove a deployed service.
+The `before_remove` step let's you run any commands before this happens.
+Note that, this step is only run when a service is being removed.

 - `after_remove`

-   Finally, after the removal is complete you can use the `after_remove` step to run any cleanup scripts you might have.
-Again, this step is only run on remove.
+   Similar to the `before_remove`, the `after_remove` step is run after a service has been removed.
+This can be used to run any cleanup scripts you might have.

 ### Build Environment Variables